Foundations of Music Education

 Material from other authors appears to have been cut-and-pasted into text.

-Direct quotes often used unnecessarily.
+Direct quotes often used unnecessarily and/or sentence fragments copied.

 Direct quotes sometimes used unnecessarily.